codewithcindy/Foodty/README.md

 ![Logs array sorted by price](https://user-images.githubusercontent.com/47929016/112253433-eb065b00-8c1b-11eb-86b7-a90ebd78b1ce.png)

+## What Could Be Improved:

+- Position the map to show all log markers

 ## Credits:

 Credit for project idea and ideas for added features go to [Jonas Schmedtmann](https://twitter.com/jonasschmedtman)!